The BIG IDEA:

 Getting what you want right away isn’t best if it takes you outside of God’s will.

-We believe that “now” is always better, so we become slaves to satisfying our desires right away and as a result can miss God’s best for our lives.
+We believe that “now” is always better.
+In trying to satisfying our desires right away, we can miss God’s best for our lives.

-Since following God is the ultimate satisfaction in any given moment, we can wait for him to gratify our desires in his time and his way, even if it means waiting.
+Following God is the ultimate satisfaction, so we can wait for him to meet our desires in his time and way, even if it means waiting.

-- What I want the group to know and understand: God’s best is worth waiting for.
+- KNOW: God’s best is worth waiting for.

-- How I want the group to respond: By finding satisfaction in God and trusting Jesus for the power to wait for his best, even if it doesn’t come right away.
+- DO: Find satisfaction in God and trust Jesus for the power to wait for his best.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!